agustinavila/edu_ciaa_bt_driver/README.md

 ## About this project

-This is part of the
+This was done as part of a university lecture (Microcontrollers) at the UNSJ (Universidad Nacional de San Juan).
+The idea is to be able to use this driver to communicate via bluetooth.
+Also, an abstraction layer is required in case the used MCU changes in the future.

+## PAN1323ETU Module

-## PAN1323ETU used pinout
+### PAN1323ETU used pinout

 | Connector | Pin |            Name | I/O |                 Description |
 |----------:|----:|----------------:|----:|----------------------------:|